chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "No build/validation after refactoring to UI DSL.", "PROJECT NOTE": "-",
     "NEW INSTRUCTION": "WHEN settings UI code is changed THEN run build and fix compilation errors" }

+[2025-12-09 23:03] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "propose patch in prose",
+    "MISSING STEPS": "open files, apply patch, run tests, submit", "BOTTLENECK": "Provided suggestions instead of implementing and verifying changes.", "PROJECT NOTE": "Sort the aggregated results in CopyFQNAction and CopyPytestNodeIdAction before copying.", "NEW INSTRUCTION": "WHEN change affects code behavior THEN apply_patch to files and run tests before submit" }

+[2025-12-09 23:04] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "optimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "add sort in CopyPytestNodeIdAction",
+    "BOTTLENECK": "Change was applied to only one of two analogous actions.", "PROJECT NOTE": "-",
+    "NEW INSTRUCTION": "WHEN change applies to multiple analogous actions THEN search and update all analogous actions consistently"
+}